 Many factors of the HIA are prone to uncertainty.
 Uncertainty relates to the lack of exact knowledge regarding many of the assumptions used to estimate the human health impacts of Oxford's emissions.
 The assumptions used in the face of uncertainty may tend to over- or underestimate the health risks estimated in the HIA.
-Key aspects of uncertainty related to the HIA for project Oxford are:
+Key aspects of uncertainty in the HIA for project Oxford are exposure assumptions, emissions estimates, air dispersion modeling, and toxicity of DEEP.